Fermionic skyrmions and bosonization for a Gross-Neveu transition: QMC results and comparison with proposed dual

 \textbf{Scaling dimension of the order parameter $\vec{N}$:} Both Ref.\cite{Lang2019} and our simulations find the scaling dimension of the order-parameter $\vec{N}$, $\Delta_{\vec{N}} \approx 0.75$, see Fig.\ref{fig:ucspsmscaling} in Appendix \ref{app:scaling}.
-Although the scaling dimension of $\vec{N}$ in the bicritical theory has been calculated, see Ref.\cite{moon2012exotic}, we are not aware of a similar calculation for the tricritical theory.
+Although the scaling dimension of $\vec{N}$ in the bicritical theory has been calculated, see Ref.\cite{moon2012exotic} (one finds $\Delta_{\vec{N}} \approx 1.12$ if one sets $N=2$ within the large-$N$ calculation in Ref.\cite{moon2012exotic}), we are not aware of a similar calculation for the tricritical theory.
 Within the mean-field of the tricritical point, since the order parameter is bilinear in the scalar $z$, $\Delta_{\vec{N}, \textrm{MF}} = 1$.

 \textbf{Scaling dimension of fermion mass $ \overline{\Psi} \Psi$:} To obtain scaling dimension of $ \overline{\Psi} \Psi$, we perform finite size scaling in our QMC simulations of upto system sizes with linear length $L = 25$ and find an approximate scaling dimension $\Delta_{ \overline{\Psi} \Psi} = 2.2(3)$, see Fig.\ref{fig:all} (d) in the main text, and Fig.\ref{fig:ucnnzzscaling} in Appendix \ref{app:scaling}.
 As discussed above, we do not know the precise form the operator dual to fermion mass $ \overline{\Psi} \Psi$, although naively one might expect that the operator with which it has the largest overlap is the boson mass operator $z^{\dagger} z$ in the tricritical theory.
-Although this scaling dimension has been calculated for the bicritical Chern-Simons theory, see Refs.\cite{park1992critical, wen1993transitions}, we do not know any reliable estimate of it in the tricritical theory.
+Although we do not know any reliable estimate of $\Delta_{z^{\dagger} z} $ in the tricritical theory, within a large-$N$ calculation for the bicritical Chern-Simons theory, Refs.\cite{park1992critical, wen1993transitions}, at the leading order one finds $\Delta_{z^{\dagger} z} = 2$.
 Within mean field, this scaling dimension would be 1.